Orienting undirected phylogenetic networks: Orienting an undirected phylogenetic network given the root and the desired in-degrees

 \subsection{Orientation algorithm}

-In this section, we present an algorithm for finding an orientation, if one exists, for a given undirected\delete{ nonbinary} network when given the desired location of the root and desired indegree of each vertex.
+In this section, we present a polynomial-time algorithm for deciding if, given an undirected nonbinary phylogenetic network $N$, there is an orientation of $N$ respecting a given location of the root and desired in-degree of each vertex, in which case, the algorithm returns such an orientation.
+The algorithm is as follows.

-\begin{theorem} Let~$N=(V,E,X)$ be an undirected\delete{ nonbinary} network,~$e_\rho\in E$ be a distinguished edge, and~$d^-_N(v)$ be the desired indegree of each vertex~$v\in V$ where~$1\leq d^-_N(v)\leq d_N(v)$.
-Then Algorithm~\ref{alg:nonbinary_orientation} decides whether $(N,e_\rho,d^-_N)$ is orientable and finds an orientation, if it exists, in time $O(|E|)$. \yuki{Moreover, this orientation is the unique orientation of~$(N,e_\rho,d^-_N)$.} \end{theorem} \begin{proof} \delete{We claim that Algorithm~\ref{alg:nonbinary_orientation} can be used for this purpose.} We say that a vertex is \emph{processed} by Algorithm~\ref{alg:nonbinary_orientation} when the algorithm orients its outgoing edges.
+\begin{theorem} Let~$N=(V,E,X)$ be an undirected nonbinary phylogenetic network,~$e_\rho\in E$ be a distinguished edge, and~$d^-_N(v)$ be the desired in-degree of each vertex~$v\in V$, with~$d^-_N(v)=1$ if~$v$ is a leaf and~$1\leq d^-_N(v)< d_N(v)$ otherwise.
+Then Algorithm~\ref{alg:nonbinary_orientation} decides whether $(N,e_\rho,d^-_N)$ is orientable, in which case, it finds an orientation in time $O(|E|)$. \yuki{Moreover, this orientation is the unique orientation of~$(N,e_\rho,d^-_N)$.} \end{theorem}

+\begin{proof} \delete{We claim that Algorithm~\ref{alg:nonbinary_orientation} can be used for this purpose.} By Proposition~\ref{prop:nonbinary_necessary}(ii), we may assume that $\sum_{v\in V} d^-_N(v)=|E|+1$.
+Let $N_{\rho}$ denote the graph obtained from $N$ by subdividing $e_{\rho}$ with $\rho$.
+We say that a vertex of~$N_\rho$ is \emph{processed} by Algorithm~\ref{alg:nonbinary_orientation} when the algorithm orients its outgoing edges.
 Note that Algorithm~\ref{alg:nonbinary_orientation} only processes a vertex when it already has at least one incoming oriented edge, and when a vertex is processed all its remaining unoriented edges are oriented outwards.